 - The cost of charging goes down radically.

 - You can charge significant range with a standard 110V or 220V charger.
-About 13 miles per hour on 110V.
+Over 30 miles per hour on 220V.

 Aptera’s efficiency really helps in both cost and environmental impact.
 It lowers the cost of batteries and power consumption and it reduces the toll on our planet.
 By using smaller batteries, not requiring huge investments in the power grid, drawing less power from the grid and reducing wear and tear of brakes, tires and the roads.
 Thís is why I am such a fan.